teuben/dc2019/scripts4paper/README.md

 Here we gather (now in a more organized way) the scripts for the paper.

+##

+This is a discussion how the DC2019 data should be circulated, and easily match a CASA tasks API for the different combination techniques discussed in the paper

 ## Methods teams

 Each method team should provide the way how the data teams should be calling that method: